ssbsukirat/medicine/Neurology/ALS and MNDs.md

     - Simultaneous UMN and LMN involvement
     - Progressive weakness
     - Exclude all other diagnosis
-    - Definite when 3/4
+    - Definite when 3/4 involved
+        - bulbar
+        - Cervical
+        - Thoracic
-        -
+        - Lumbosacral motor neurons